 Wellington, New Zealand

 Calder, Brian, "Use (and Potential Abuse) of Uncertainty in Hydrography" (2012).
-Center for Coastal and Ocean Mapping.
+International Conference on High-Resolution Survey in Shallow Water.
 666.